maryash/maryash.github.io/s18/lab1.md

 ### Computers in CSci 127 Lab

-CSci 127 has a laboratory, 1001E North, dedicated for its use.
+CSCI 127 has a laboratory, 1001E North, dedicated for its use.
 The room has a flexible set-up to encourage group work and laptop computers that can be checked out for use in the room only.
 When you enter the room, hand your Hunter ID to undergraduate teaching assistant in exchange for a laptop computer.
 At the end of lab, make sure to return your computer to its docking station so that it can be charged.

 The laptops run Ubuntu Linux operating system.
 When you open the laptop, choose the "Computer Science Guest" account (the password is: 1001E!88).
 On the left hand side is a bar of icons, including icons for a browser (for accessing webpages) and the terminal window (for writing commands and launching programs).